talonchandler/talonchandler.github.io/index.md

 <span class="bold">News</span>

-2017-12-01: My work on determining the orientation of single molecules with multi-view polarized light microscopes appeared in Optics Express.
+2017-12-01: Our work on determining the orientation of single molecules with multi-view polarized light microscopes appeared in Optics Express.
 [More...](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-25-25-31309&origin=search).

 2017-11-01: I co-presented a talk titled "Mapping molecular orientation using polarized light microscopy" with Rudolf Oldenbourg at the Stanford SCIEN Colloquium.
 [More...](https://talks.stanford.edu/scien/scien-colloquium-series/#2017)